Hyūgashi Station: Layout

 The station consists of an island platform serving two tracks at grade.
 The station building was constructed over a period of more than 10 years with the cooperation of architecture and urban experts, railway officials, government officials, and citizens, including architect Hiroshi Naito and Osamu Shinohara of the University of Tokyo.
 Cedar was used because there was a strong request from the local community for it to be used, and although it is an elevated station, it is built to resemble a wooden structure.
-In September 2008, the station biolding won the Grand Prize at the Brunel Award, an international design contest related to railways.
+In September 2008, the station building won the Grand Prize at the Brunel Award, an international design contest related to railways.
 This is the first time in Japan that a station building has won this award.
 In addition, the redevelopment of the area around the station won the grand prize in the urban space category of the Ministry of Land, Infrastructure, Transport and Tourism's 2014 Urban Landscape Award.
 The station has a Midori no Madoguchi staffed ticket office.